Po-Hsun-Su/CarND-LaneLines-P1/writeup.md

 My lane detection assumes that the majority of lines in a group belongs to the lane.
 Therefore, if there are too much irrelevant lines in a group, the median of them will not represent the correct lane.
 In the "challenge.mp4" test video, my method failed because there are too much irrelevant edges.

 Another The lanes detected from the test video are a bit shaky.
 This is mainly because outliers can still affect the median of the lines.
+Even without outliers, the median can switch between the left edge or right edge of the lane.
 A robust but more complex way to aggregate the detected lines would be RANSAC line fitting.